 Work quickly to fill jars and put the lids on them, one at a time.
 Screw the rings on snugly, and turn the jars upside down.
 This heats the lids and ensures that you will have a good and clean seal.

 Once all jars are filled, flip each one back over carefully as they will still be hot.
 Set them somewhere out of the way to cool completely.
-Be patient, don’t try checking if they have set.
-If you keep messing with the jars they may not set at all!
 Once the jars are cool you should see that they have gelled.
 This can actually take a couple of days to get a complete set.
 Remove rings from lids, wipe down rims and rings with a clean, damp cloth, check that the flat lid is sealed well, and then replace rings.
 Any jars that didn’t seal, or any partially filled jars, should be placed in the refrigerator for immediate use.
 Enjoy!